 Hiring the son or daughter of a colleague raises two principal concerns.
-First, a judge should not use the hiring prerogative to dispense government offices for his or her personal advantage or that of a colleague.
-This would be an improper use of judicial office in violation of Canon 2 (avoid impropriety and appearance of impropriety) as well as Canon 3B(3).
-Second, employment of a related law clerk might undermine the impartiality, or give the appearance of that fault, when the employing judge and the judge who is a parent of the law clerk work closely with each other on the same court.
+First, a judge should not use the hiring prerogative to dispense government offices for his or her judge who is a parent of the law clerk work closely with each other on the same court.
 This would contravene Canon 3.